 The band just served their newest EP Early Signs of Denial to the drinking – ahem – the music-loving public.
 And it is a good one to boot.

 Being very active in and around the Toronto scene since 2011, they will now focus on a cleaner, heavier, and more professionally produced sound going forward to reach the masses.

 Then they up the ante.
 In the band’s own words, they plan to deliver – and I quote “…an emphasis of crushing modern tone, polished instrumental sections, soaring vocals and a blending of contemporary and classic metal.”
 There you go.
 That’s a pretty wild statement right there.

 And indeed: The way Black Absinthe mix an 80’s Stoner Hard Rock sound with Heavy Metal, swirling in crunchy riffs with just the right mix of some very mature solos will make you pause and listen.
 Add to that a thrashy whiff of NWOBHM and you about got the idea.

-Now, usually an EP is (or should be) a cross-section of what a band can do, whetting your appetite of what could be coming next in that full length record that is surely to follow.
+Now, usually, an EP is (or should be) a cross-section of what a band can do, whetting your appetite for what could be coming next in that full-length record that is sure to follow.
 And true to this, every track goes off in a slightly different direction, so this is a very varied disc of wonders and for sure not a record that will leave you bored.
 And all this in a very short blurb of some 26 minutes all told.